memtrip/eosreach-android/android/README.md

     - Store transaction receipts in a database
     - View a list of transaction receipts in settings
     - View a list of google play account purchases
+- Fix the duplicates in the view private key screen

 ### Clean up
 - remove the homeUp finish from mxandroid